jacobvsdanniel/async_utils/README.md

 ## Usage

-For more detailed usage, see *https://github.com/jacobvsdanniel/async_utils/examples*
+For more detailed usage, see *examples*

 ```python
 import json